hnvt1989/react-wishlist/README.md

  4. Google oAuth for login authentication

  TODO:
+ - Add items to a wishlist

- 1. make wish sharing available to friends
+ - make wish sharing available to friends
- 2. send wish list via email
+ - send wish list via email
- 3. web-crawler to find discounts on wish items ?
+ - web-crawler to find discounts on wish items ?
- 4. email sharing friends about the discount on your wish list
+ - email sharing friends about the discount on your wish list

  BUG:
- 1. Click on the List throws consoles error.
- 2. after EDIT the list renders but with errors on console (something weird with list prop 'key')
+ - after EDIT the list renders but with errors on console (something weird with list prop 'key')
- 3. [DONE] DELETE is NOT working since mongodb is looking for full object match (and client only passes in ID)
+ - [DONE] DELETE is NOT working since mongodb is looking for full object match (and client only passes in ID)
- 4. Delete invalid Wish object throwing error in the rest api server
+ - Delete invalid Wish object throwing error in the rest api server